This Michigan Upper Peninsula Itinerary Helps You Discover a World Unto Itself

 The Pictured Rocks National Lakeshore is home to a lot of natural beauty – waterfalls included.

 If you like hikes with a great payoff, the Pictured Rocks are for you.

-Here’s a sampling of the waterfalls we found on our adventures in the area:
+Here’s a sampling of the Upper Peninsula waterfalls we found on our adventures in the area:

-A short quarter-mile paved trail will lead you right up to two different viewing platform at the base of Munising Falls.
+A short quarter-mile paved trail will lead you right up to two different viewing platforms at the base of Munising Falls.

 The waterfall drops 50-feet over a sandstone cliff and is an easy stop for families.

 Located on H58.
 Head east on Munising Ave, turn right on Nestor, and follow the signs

 The short hike to Memorial Falls is exciting because you start ABOVE the waterfall.